 How to Apply

-Applications are provided from our office and accepted only when a unit is available and an offer to purchase has been accepted by the Seller.
-The applicant must pick up in person (applications will not be made available online).
+Applications are provided by our office and accepted only when a unit is available and an offer to purchase has been accepted by the Seller.
+The applicant must make an appointment and pick-up application in person (not available online).

-If you are interested in being notified when a resale unit becomes available for purchase, please print and fully complete our Interest List Form.
-We must have the original; no photocopies or faxes accepted.
-Only one per household and only one per address will be accepted.
-You must submit a new interest list sign-up form every 6 months to remain on the list.
-Please note this is not a waiting list, is not an application, and does not guarantee qualification.
-Mail completed forms to:
+To receive notification when a resale unit becomes available for purchase, please print and submit a fully completed Interest List Form.
+Only originals, one per household and only one per address will be accepted.
+You must submit a new interest list form every 6 months to remain on the list.
+Note: This is not a waiting list, is not an application, and does not guarantee qualification.